sam234990/Cereal-Compiler/README.md

 # Cereal-Compiler
-Design of SysY Grammar Compiler — Cereal CompilerImplemented a completed SysY grammar compiler and translate it to RISC-V assembly instruction. • Used a simplified Koopa IR based on LLVM IR as the Intermediate Representation of the compiler.
+## Design of SysY Grammar Compiler — Cereal Compiler
+Implemented a completed SysY grammar compiler and translate it to RISC-V assembly instruction.
+Used a simplified Koopa IR based on LLVM IR as the Intermediate Representation of the compiler.